MetPX/sr3-examples/hpfx-upload/README.md

 # how many parallel transfer processes.
 instances 5

+# by default file removals will also be updated on hpfx.
+#fileEvents -delete,rmdir

 # use scp binary for files bigger than a threshold.
 # for smaller files, it batches a whole batch of transfers over a single
 # connection, saving setup/teardown per file, but done in python.